nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 **Q**: Does Apollo have data for all modules available in NUS?

 **A**: No. Apollo only has data for modules that are available in the current semester.
 Additionally, modules which have timetables which fall outside of the official NUS Semester 2 timetable will not be available in Apollo.
-These includes certain modules such as Special Term Modules and iBloc Modules (CS1010x).
+These include certain modules such as Special Term Modules and iBloc Modules (CS1010x).

 **Q**: Should I edit the save file manually?